h4ckd0tm3/project-athena/Curriculum/Module 14 - Cryptography/lectures/Digital_Signatures.md

 ## Digital Signatures

 Digital signatures are cryptographic techniques used to ensure the authenticity & integrity of digital messages.
-Here, you'll find an overview about the most common algorithms RSA & HMAC, used for signing messages.
+Here, you'll find an overview about the most common ways to sign & verify messages.

 - RSA: